Browse 1,200+ courses with a wide range of study options from online courses to diploma qualifications, training and full-time education. Learn more

 “Developing a project for a real client with real needs is the best way to build up the skills and professionalism TAFE NSW students will need to succeed in what can be a very competitive industry,” Nick said.

-Screen and Media student Amy Cash said the experience had been incredible and she was amazed by what the class had achieved.
+Screen and Media student Amy Cashman said the experience had been incredible and she was amazed by what the class had achieved.

 Amy said, “It has been such a privilege to work on a real video clip for such an awesome song and with such a talented musician.
 By working on this project means I’ve gained practical skills and work experience that I can demonstrate to potential employers, and that’s just so valuable for my future career options too.